Personal details and your records

 Requesting to see your full records

 We will arrange for you to see the information as quickly as possible.
-It may take time to get agreement from anyone who has given us information in confidence, and to bring together the records from different parts of the Council.
-But access will be granted within 40 days.
+It may take time to get agreement from anyone who has given us information in confidence, and to bring together the records from different parts of the Council, but access will be granted within 1 month.
+Should we need more time we will let you know.

 We can provide photocopies of any documents.
 You will have the chance to tell us if you think any of the details are wrong, and ask us to correct them.
 If you ask us to make any corrections, we will tell you what we will do, in writing, within 21 days.